chef/chef-web-docs/content/sass/sso.md

 1. **Username Attribute:** It is used to refer to a username.
 The attribute configured in IDP for the username can be passed here.

 1. **Entity Issuer URL:** It contains the value of the Identifier (Entity ID).
 This should be your automate URL with dex callback.
-Ensure that this is a valid url.
+Ensure that this is a valid URL.
 Ex- https://your_automate_url/dex/callback

 1. **CA Certificate:** This is the (Base64) Certificate value generated by your IDP on app configuration.
 Ensure that this certificate has -----BEGIN CERTIFICATE----- and -----END CERTIFICATE----- markers.
 This value should be used as it is and should not contain /n sequences.